 Friday Jummu’ah prayer takes place on campus, and for further details please see our social media platforms or email Sabiha Iqbal, our University Muslim Chaplain.

 Sabiha Iqbal - Muslim Chaplain

-The Sacred Heart Chapel, is the heart of the college and final resting place for Mother Digby and Mother Stuart.
-The Sacred Heart Chapel also houses the reserved Blessed Sacrament and is where, as a chapel community we gather to celebrate the Mass.
-The St Thomas Chapel is open all day as a quiet meditation room and the main Digby Chapel, though often a teaching space, when free is open for you to spend time in the sanctuary and is where we host the annual University Carol Service, to which all are invited!
+The Sacred Heart Chapel is the heart of the college and is the final resting place for our namesakes, Mother Mabel Digby and Mother Janet Stuart.
+This is where our weekly celebration of Mass takes place and, along with the St Thomas Chapel, is open daily as a quiet space for personal prayer and reflection.
+The main Digby Chapel, when not being used for lectures, is also open for you to spend time in the sanctuary and is where we host the annual University Carol Service, to which all are invited!

-On sunny days, we have a beautiful Peace Garden and Fr Roberts Memorial cherry tree walk in Barat Square between the Chapels and Erasmus House.
-There are plenty of spaces for you to use to unwind, pray, socialise and reflect while you're with us at Roehampton.
-These spaces are open to all students and staff from across the colleges.
+Lastly, we have a beautiful Peace Garden and Fr Roberts Memorial cherry tree walk in Barat Square between the Chapels and Erasmus House, and all are welcome to sit and enjoy on a sunny day!

 Barat House Intentional Community

 Barat House is part of an ongoing commitment between Digby Stuart and Southlands colleges to celebrate ecumenism.
 Every year, a small community of students are invited to live in Barat House for an academic year, supported by our two resident Chaplaincy Community Workers, Julia (Digby Stuart) and Hannah (Southlands), and the respective College Chaplains.